hkevin01/opennlp-gpu/README.md

 # OpenNLP GPU Acceleration

-**Enterprise-grade GPU acceleration extensions for Apache OpenNLP** to dramatically improve performance of natural language processing tasks with seamless integration and zero accuracy loss.
+**Experimental GPU acceleration research project for Apache OpenNLP** to explore performance improvements for natural language processing tasks through GPU computing.

-## 🎯 Integration Overview
+## 🎯 Project Overview

-This project provides **drop-in GPU acceleration** for existing OpenNLP applications.
-You can integrate GPU acceleration into your current OpenNLP project with **minimal code changes** while achieving **3-10x performance improvements**.
+This is a **research and development project** that demonstrates GPU acceleration concepts for NLP tasks.
+The project provides working examples that showcase potential performance benefits and serves as a foundation for future OpenNLP GPU integration research.

+**Current Status**: Working GPU-accelerated examples with custom APIs.
+Future seamless OpenNLP integration is planned but not yet implemented.

 ## ⚡ GPU Prerequisites Check